-Every workplace has its problems and it's hard to avoid letting them bother you.
-Complaining about these nuisances won't help ... not one little bit.
+Every workplace has its problems, and it's hard to avoid letting them bother you.
+Complaining about these nuisances won't help even a little bit.
 On the contrary, it will be harmful since negativity brings everyone down, and can quickly turn the environment toxic.
 You have nothing to gain from complaining, other than a reputation as a negative Ned or Nelly.
 If you find ways to solve problems instead of just pointing them out, you will be regarded as a hero to all but those who thrive on negativity.
 And who needs those people anyway?

 When you are making a decision, you may be tempted to do so as swiftly as possible.
 After all, you have a lot to get done in a very short amount of time.
 The faster you can solve a problem or figure out how to reach a goal, the more quickly you can cross an item off your list and move on to the next thing.
 Although it may seem like a waste of your limited time to spend a lot of it considering all your choices when making a decision, you will be much more successful if you do.
 Your critical thinking skills will serve you well.
 Use them to evaluate each option before deciding which one is most likely to have the best outcome.

 As a busy professional, your life is hectic.
 If you strive to move up at work, it will become even more frantic as your boss increases your responsibilities.
 How will you get everything done?
-If only you could add more hours to your day.
-Sadly you can't, but you can use the ones you have more efficiently.
+If only you could add more hours to your day, sadly you can't.
+However, you can use the ones you have more efficiently.
 The ability to manage your time well is essential.
 It is one of the most competitive skills you can have.
 The only danger is that the more you get done in a day, the more your boss will give you to do.
 It's a risk you will have to live with as a result of your success.

 Finally, if you want to make it to the top, you will have to exhibit your leadership ability.
 You can't be a leader without followers, so the first thing you have to do is get people to respect and trust you enough to line up behind you.
-Show your boss you are management material by demonstrating you can delegate work to others and are willing to take responsibility for not only their successes, but their failures as well.
+Show your boss you are management material by demonstrating that you can delegate work to others, and are willing to take responsibility for not only their successes but their failures as well.